0xbaratie/BSheepTest/README.md

-# Sheep Up
+# SheepUp!
-Sheep Up is an MMO game that aims to maximize the number of points earned by shipping sheep while mass-producing them.
+SheepUp! is an MMO game that aims to maximize the number of points earned by shipping sheep while mass-producing them.
 The following are features

 - One sheep is generated for each wallet generated.
 (Press the button once before playing the game in this hackathon.)